 Note: evolution-ews is to connect to Microsoft Exchange.

 Geary is a free and open-source email client for Linux.
-Written in Vala with WebKitGtk, Geary is different from other desktop email clients.
+Written in Vala with WebKitGtk, Geary differs from other desktop email clients.

 - Conversation View for emails